drewshts/PumpFun-Bump-Bot/README.md

 🤖 What PFBUMP_BOT / DrewBump Bot Offers:

-💸 Automatic Bumping: Keep your token at the top effortlessly.
+💸 Automatic Bumping: Keep your token at the top effortlessly.<br>
-💵 Balance Check: Monitor your wallet balance in real-time.
+💵 Balance Check: Monitor your wallet balance in real-time.<br>
-⏱ Customizable Intervals & Bump Amounts: Tailor your bumping strategy to your needs.
+⏱ Customizable Intervals & Bump Amounts: Tailor your bumping strategy to your needs.<br>
-🛑 Easy Control: Start and stop bumping with a single click.
+🛑 Easy Control: Start and stop bumping with a single click.<br>
-💱 Secure Withdrawals: Transfer funds securely anytime.
+💱 Secure Withdrawals: Transfer funds securely anytime.<br>
-🔗 Referral Program: Refer friends and earn 30% of their fees forever.
+🔗 Referral Program: Refer friends and earn 30% of their fees forever.<br>

 Whether you're a seasoned Pump.Fun dev/creator or just getting started, our bump bot is here to help you stay ahead in the game.